Cultural Itinerary of the Almoravids and Almohads

 Itinerary 7.
 Through the Guadalquivir and the Castile plateau

-This route follows the main communication road in the Valley of the Giadalquivir river with the Castilian plateau.
-It is a historic round way for armies and civilizations.
+This route follows the main communication route between the Guadalquivir Valley and the Castilian plateau, a historic road for armies and civilizations to and from.
 It starts in Carmona, continues to Écija and gets to Cordova, mother of all the al-Andalus cities, and main of communications junction inherited from Romans times.
-The Cordova and Jaén country side get together to reach the Upper Guadalquivir though an itinerary which runs amongst monumental cities, border villages and castles.
+The Cordoba and Jaén countryside get together to climb up to the Upper Guadalquivir river following an itinerary that runs through monumental cities, frontier towns and castles.

 Our way overcomes the obstacle of Sierra Morena, to reach the landscapes that once were the background of great events of the Spanish medieval history: Alarcos, Navas de Tolosa, Uclés…